-CEANOTHUS, REDSTEM (Ceanothus sanguineus) CESA I Shrub that grows 3 to 10 feet tall.
+CEANOTHUS, REDSTEM (Ceanothus sanguineus) CESA Shrub that grows 3 to 10 feet tall.
 Small, white flowers grow in clusters near tips of twigs.
 Prefers semi-shade and well-drained or dry soils.
 Often the early, dominant colonizer in cleared or burned areas.
 Roots have nitrogen-fixing nodules.
 Provides cover for wildlife and is browsed by many big game animals.

-CHOKECHERRY, (Prunus virginiana) PRVI Is Fast growing, hardy shrub or small tree that grows 10 to 20 feet in height.
+CHOKECHERRY, (Prunus virginiana) PRVI S Fast growing, hardy shrub or small tree that grows 10 to 20 feet in height.
 Dark green leaves and long, cylindrical clusters of white flowers that droop from the ends of twigs.
 Plant spreads by rhizomes and often forms dense thickets.
 Good for windbreaks and erosion control.
 Edible, dark red to purplish berries attract bird of all kinds as well as small and large mammals.
 Hoofed browsers and rabbits also feast on twigs, leaves, and bark.

-COTTONWOOD, BLACK (Populus trichocarpa) POTRi I Fast growing tree that grows up to 120 feet in height.
+COTTONWOOD, BLACK (Populus trichocarpa) POTRi S Fast growing tree that grows up to 120 feet in height.
 Tolerant of flooding and commonly found near the water's edge of streambanks or lakeshores.
 Established stands provide food and cover for many wildlife species and enhance fish habitat by stabilizing streambanks and by providing shade and large woody debris.
 Important nesting tree for great blue heron, bald eagle, and osprey.
 Mature trees often provide homes for cavity nesters.

-Control weed and grass competition in Prices order to prevent seedling mortality and 3 cu. in. \$ 0.65 ea.
-6 cu. in. \$ 0.85 ea.
-10 cu. in. \$ 1.25 ea.
-20 cu. in. \$ 2.00 ea.
-Tall One, 1 gallon \$5.50

-TREES AND SHRUBS
+Control weed and grass

+competition in order to prevent

+seedling mortality and improve

+growth rates.

+Container Size Price Container Size Price

+6 cu. in. \$1.25 3 gal. \$17.50

+10 cu. in. \$1.75 5 gal. \$22.50

+20 cu. in. \$2.75 6 gal. \$25.00

+Tall One \$6.50 8 gal. \$35.00

+2 gal. \$12.00

-DOGWOOD, RED-OSIER (Cornus stolonifera) COST of Many-stemmed shrub that grows in dense clumps and ranges from 6 to15 feet tall.
+DOGWOOD, RED-OSIER (Cornus stolonifera) COST Many-stemmed shrub that grows in dense clumps and ranges from 6 to 15 feet tall.
 Distinctive bright red stems.
 Prefers moist soils along streambanks.
 High aesthetic and erosion control value.
 Leaves and twigs provide browse for deer and elk; fruit eaten by birds and black bear.
 Thickets provide good nesting and cover habitat for various types of wildlife.

-HAWTHORN, DOUGLAS (Crataegus douglasii) CRDO C3 Large shrub or small tree that grows 5 to 25 feet in height.
+HAWTHORN, DOUGLAS (Crataegus douglasii) CRDO S Large shrub or small tree that grows 5 to 25 feet in height.
 Has brightly-colored fall foliage, aesthetically pleasing.
 Thorns from 0.5 to 2 inches in length protrude from limbs.
 Dense, nearly impenetrable thickets create excellent wildlife cover and favorite nesting sites for many birds.
 Small, black apple-like fruit remains on the plant throughout the winter providing an important food source for many birds and mammals.
 Good erosion control plant for streambanks and moist slopes.

-MAPLE, ROCKY MOUNTAIN (Acer glabrum) ACGL 3 Shrub or small tree that grows 3 to 30 feet in height.
+MAPLE, ROCKY MOUNTAIN (Acer glabrum) ACGL Solution Shrub or small tree that grows 3 to 30 feet in height.
 Typical maple-shaped leaves are relatively small, 1 to 3 inches in width.
 Dark green leaves turn a vivid red and crimson in the fall.
 Stems are mostly grayish-brown but new twigs are bright red.
 Prefers moist sites.
 Seeds, buds, and flowers are eaten by a number of birds and mammals.
 Twigs and leaves are food for hoofed browsers and birds use leaves and seed stalks for nesting material.

-NINEBARK (Physocarpus malvaceus) PHMA I Small shrub that grows 2 to 5 feet tall.
+NINEBARK (Physocarpus malvaceus) PHMA Som Small shrub that grows 2 to 5 feet tall.
 Peeling bark on stems is an identifying characteristic.
 Small, white flowers form clusters at the ends of twigs.
 Bright red autumn leaves give the plant an ornamental value.
 Provides cover and browse for game.
 Found at the upland edges of the riparian zone and on drier sites.